wso2/product-microgateway/README.md

 #### How to run the microgateway distribution

-Once the **init, build** commands are executed, a executable file with extension .balx will be created under target folder inside the project.
+Once the **init, build** commands are executed, an executable file with extension .balx will be created under target directory inside the project.

 ```
 ../petstore-project/target$ ls